pauljbernard/SWEAgent/README.md

-# 🩺 opendeepwiki: Your AI-Powered Code Documentation Assistant
+# 🩺 OpenDeepWiki: Your AI-Powered Code Documentation Assistant

 Welcome to **opendeepwiki**!
 Interact with your codebase like never before. opendeepwiki automatically generates comprehensive documentation and detailed examples, tailored to your code, accessible via an interactive web UI.